victorbjo/crypto-tracker/README.md

 * Make it prettier!!!
 * Being able to change currencies
 * Being able to edit crypto entries for specific currency.
 Current detailed view shows all.
+* Clean up the code base.
+Lot of old test files, and unused junk..

 Features: